knative/docs/install/Knative-with-Minishift.md

    definitions are created first.
 If you see an error when creating resources about an unknown type, run the second `kubectl apply` command again.

-2. Ensure the istio-sidecar-injector pods runs as provileged:
+2. Ensure the istio-sidecar-injector pods runs as privileged:
    ```shell
    oc get cm istio-sidecar-injector -n istio-system -oyaml | sed -e 's/securityContext:/securityContext:\\n      privileged: true/' | oc replace -f -
    ```